AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 An EST Client SHOULD allow manual configuration of the EST Servers Hostname and Port, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
 The default value SHOULD be **Not Set**, enabling DNS-SD discovery.

-An EST Client SHOULD allow explicit trust of EST server to be disable, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
+An EST Client SHOULD allow explicit trust of EST server to be disabled, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
 The default value SHOULD be explicit trust of EST Server **Enabled**.

 An EST Client MUST maintain a list of publicly trusted Certificate Authorities, used to verity identity of the EST Server.
 It MUST be possible to update this list of publicly trusted Certificate Authorities.